unicef/giga-mlab-school-connectivity-cop/materials/2026-05-EduPlatformsDatabase/README.md

 ## Intended use

 This database supports IQB-Education content geography research: identifying which digital education platforms schools in a given country need to reach, and measuring whether those platforms are reachable and resolvable from school networks.
-The `domain` column is directly usable as an input to RIPE Atlas DNS measurements.